DavidMaliglowka/waffle/README.md

 ---

-**Note**: This app requires iOS 15.1+ and uses native Firebase modules.
+**Note**: This app uses a bare React Native workflow with native Firebase modules. iOS 15.1+ required.
 Web support is limited to UI development only.

 ## 📱 Features